Kevinle76/Electricity_Worstday/README.md

 ## Instructions

-* Read in the CSV file provided, and print it to the screen.
+* Read the CSV file provided, and print it to the screen.

 * Print out a list of all the values within the "Utility" column.